Looking Out For Our Clients Through Legal Separation

 Our founder, Ululani “Lani” Akiona, started practicing law in Hawaii and has been in Washington for many years.
 In that time, she has helped many couples in Everett And Snohomish County with the legal aspects of separation.
-She, and the rest of the team at Akiona Law, PLLC, is focused on helping our clients with the best outcomes possible in their cases, and we make sure we are looking out for them during the process, as well.
-Call 425-740-2209, , or contact us online to discuss your case.
+Although she is no longer taking active cases, our excellent legal team at Akiona Law, PLLC, are focused on helping our clients with the best outcomes possible in their cases, and we make sure we are looking out for them during the process, as well.
+Call 425-740-2209, toll free at 425-740-2209, or contact us online to discuss your case.

 Divorce and legal separation in Washington operate in nearly the same way.
 Both stop the accrual of community property the moment the petitions are filed and both establish child support, parenting plan and spousal maintenance.
 It takes six months from the date the petition for legal separation is filed and served on the opposing party to convert to a divorce decree.
 In contrast, it takes 90 days from the date the petition for dissolution is filed and served on the opposing party to enter a decree of dissolution.